tylim88/Efficient-Typescript-Mororepo/README.md

 3. If issues arise, create additional configuration files to extend the base configuration as needed.
 4. In some cases, multiple sub-base files in the root directory may be required, each targeting a specific project type (e.g.: `tsconfig.cypress.json`).

-## Project Templates
+## Using Project Templates

-There are five project templates, each with fine-tuned and simplified configurations:
+There are five project templates located in the `templates` folder, each with fine-tuned and simplified configurations:

 1. `node-libraries`: for general TypeScript/JavaScript libraries.
 2. `jsdom-libraries`: similar to `node-libraries`, but specifically for code that manipulates the DOM.